 A Common Theme

-What I have noticed, is that there is a common theme amongst these stories; a theme of hope lost and hope found, of confidence gained and perspectives changed forever.
+I have noticed that there is a common theme among these stories–a theme of hope lost and hope found, of confidence gained and perspectives changed forever.
 Almost every story I read mentions an increase in hope, confidence, and self-worth, along with the value of having partners in your job search who believe in you.

 To gain confidence you may have to take risks, step out of your comfort zone and do things you have never done before.
 You may have to go to class, even if you haven’t been a student for many years, you may have to make a cold-call or speak in front of other people, but with risk comes reward.

 What risks are you willing to take today?

 Author: Colleen Penner, Director of Programming at OFE